arisuvade/message-spammer/README.md

 - Has title x tutorial of how to use
 - Customize the message contents
 - Has 6 options of messages
-- Customize how many message to send
+- Customize how many messages to send
 - Customize the time delay of messages
 - Switch themes to dark and light mode

 ## Installation

-To use the PyBlaster app, you'll need to install the tk, customtkinter, pyautogui packages.
+To use the PyBlaster app, you'll need to install the tk, customtkinter, and pyautogui packages.
+Also, you need to clone this repository.
 Here's how you can do that:

 1. Install the tk package:
     - Arch: `sudo pacman -S tk`